CyberdyneCC/Thermos/README.md

 Wiki and Documentation is hosted via readme.io [here](https://kcauldron.readme.io/)

+## Issues

+There won't be any support given for making mods work with this particular repo of KCauldron.
+Blame the stupid people that can't read.

+Basically;

+**I will not give support or patch updates or fixes on this repo for mods to work.
+If you want a flawless server go and use vanilla forge.**

 ## Contributing

 Please read the [guide](https://github.com/spannerman79/KCauldron/blob/master/CONTRIBUTING.md) on how to contribute - Cauldron always needs improvements :smile: